metocean/run-that-program/README.md

 ## usage
 ```
 usage: docker-init --map [from-sig] [to-sig] --init [program / args ..] --program [program / args ..]

   --map [from-sig] [to-sig]: this re-maps a signal received by docker-init app to the program, you can have more than one mapping

   --program [norm program args]: this is the program + it args to be run in the docker

- --init [init program args]: the init program runs first, before consul and --program.
+  --on-start [init program args]: the init program runs first, before consul and --program.
 If it returns nonzero consul-init will exit.

- --no-consul: do not use the consul agent
+  --after-exit [exit program args]: the exit program runs after the main program as stop.

+examples:

+  docker-init --on-start echo hello --program sleep 2 --after-exit echo goodbye

- example: docker-init --map TERM QUIT --program /bin/nginx -g daemon off;
+  docker-init --map TERM QUIT --program /bin/nginx -g daemon off;

- example: docker-init --map TERM QUIT --init wget http://[somesite]/config.json --program /bin/nginx -g daemon off;
+  docker-init --map TERM QUIT --on-start wget http://[somesite]/config.json --program /bin/nginx -g daemon off;

 ```

 ## example